 Overall, size and brand awareness are big selling points for homeowners that are interested in SolarCity.
 Several homeowners that used our platform to compare solar quotes also confessed that Elon Musk’s investment in SolarCity made the company most appealing initially.
 Take it from one popular review on Yelp that sums up this thematic homeowner impression:

-Additionally, SolarCity was founded in 2006 and has been in business for 10 years – a significant corporate achievement in an industry that has only come to full fruition in the past few years.
+Additionally, SolarCity was founded in 2006 and has been in business for more than 10 years – a significant corporate achievement in an industry that has only come to full fruition in the past few years.
 The San Mateo installer boasts 20 locations across the U.S., which means that they can offer in-person support and feedback.

 SolarCity also has a number of strong partnerships and acquisitions that allow it to, in theory, fulfill Elon Musk’s original vision for his cousins’ company: to satisfy every need of the solar installation process under one company roof.
 SolarCity can promote its own high efficiency panel brand (Silevo), solar financing packages such as its lease and loan offerings, and even offer a home equity audit and evaluation.
 To top it all off, SolarCity offers the Tesla Powerwall – a big selling point for the many homeowners seeking home energy storage options.